CHCH-DT: Transmitters

 During the analog television shutdown and digital conversion in August 2011, CHCH's transmitters in Ottawa, London, and Muskoka (serving Barrie which is part of the Toronto market) were converted to digital.
 This was because the transmitters were in or near markets that were mandated to make the switch.
 At the time, the transmitters broadcast the channel in standard-definition 480i due to depending on Shaw Broadcast Services, which did not carry CHCH HD.
 As of September 2014, transmission was upgraded to 1080i.

+On July 28, 2026, CHCH received permission from the CRTC to decommission its transmitters in Sudbury and Sault Ste.
+Marie.